This homemade egg roll recipe is so easy to make!

-Crispy Homemade Egg Roll recipe
+Homemade Egg Roll Recipe

 How to Make Egg Rolls

-How to Wrap Egg Rolls
+How to Roll an Egg Roll

-- Place the meat/coleslaw in the middle.
+- Place the filling in the center.

-How to Reheat Egg Rolls
+What to Dip Egg Rolls In

 Like most recipes with a crispy crust, these homemade egg rolls are best eaten right away when fried crisp.
-To reheat any leftover egg rolls, preheat the oven to 350°F and baked about 15-20 minutes or until heated through.

 - 1 pound ground pork